coding-in-the-wild/just-login-core/README.md

 	var Jlc = require('just-login-core')

-##Jlc(db[, tokenGenerator])
+##Jlc(db[, options])

 - `db` is expecting a levelup database.
+- `options` is an object that holds the (**gasp**) options!
 	- `tokenGenerator` is expecting a function that returns an unique string each time it is called.
 This is used for token generation.
 Defaults to a UUID generator.
+	- `tokenTtl` is a number in milliseconds of a token's Time To Live (TTL).
+Defaults to 5 minutes.
+	- `sessionUnauthenticatedAfterMsInactivity` is a number in milliseconds of a session's period of inactivity before they are unauthenticated.
+If the user does not call `isAuthenticated()` within that time period, thy will be unauthenticated.
+(Logged out.)
+Defaults to 1 week.

 `Jlc()` constructs an object that is an event emitter, (see [Events](#events)) and has the following methods: